Accounting 101 - Financial Accounting » Spring 2021 » Chapter 6 Quiz

 A multiple-step income statement provides the advantage of:

-A. Placing all revenues before all expenses.
+A. Placing all revenues after all expenses.

-B. Separating revenues and expenses based on their different types of activities.
+C. Separating revenues and expenses based on their different types of activities.

-C. Excluding the effects of income taxes in the calculation of net income.
+D. Excluding the effects of income taxes in the calculation of net income.

 Question #12